k1mka/clean_architecture/article.md

 4. **CONFIG folder**
    The config folder can contain both application configurations, for example Environment Variables, and Environment Services in order to launch applications with the corresponding flags.

+5. **DATA folder**
+   Data is the bottom level, responsible for directly working with raw data from different data sources (REST API, GraphQl, Sqlite, etc.).
+   The raw data will then be collated or transformed into models.